 In monitoring years (MYs) 2020 and 2021, sampling for the three PFAS constituents listed above was performed at all IFGMP locations.
+For MY 2023:

-As agreed to in the "Interim Facility-Wide Groundwater Monitoring Plan for the 2021 Monitoring Year, October 2020-September 2021" (N3B 2020, 700927), at locations where two rounds of PFAS sampling were successfully performed and no New Mexico Water Quality Control Commission (NMWQCC) PFAS regulatory standard was exceeded, no additional sampling for PFAS will occur in MY 2023.
-At locations where two rounds of PFAS sampling were not conducted, or at locations where an NMWQCC regulatory standard was exceeded, PFAS sampling will continue during MY 2023.
+- No additional sampling for PFAS will occur at locations where two rounds of PFAS sampling were successfully performed and no PFAS were detected. - PFAS sampling will continue at locations where two rounds of PFAS sampling were not conducted, where an NMWQCC regulatory standard was exceeded, or where PFAS has been detected historically.

 In addition, if NMWQCC regulatory standards for PFAS constituents change in the future, U.S. Department of Energy (DOE) Environmental Management Los Alamos Field Office/Newport News Nuclear BWXT-Los Alamos, LLC (N3B) will evaluate the change to the PFAS regulatory standard and determine if additional sampling for PFAS constituents may be required.